plone/volto/docs/source/upgrade-guide/index.md

 This was not used by the core since some time ago, and nowadays is more suitable for being an add-on and not being included in core.
 If you still use it, bring it back as your main add-on dependency, bring back the `SocialSharing` component from Volto 17 as a custom component in your add-on code.

+### Refactor of `FormValidation` module

+The `packages/volto/src/helpers/FormValidation/FormValidation.jsx` module has been heavily refactored.
+Some helper functions have been moved to `packages/volto/src/helpers/FormValidation/validators.ts`, however, none of that functions were exported in the first place, so no imports will be broken.
+In case that you've shadowed the `packages/volto/src/helpers/FormValidation/FormValidation.jsx` module, you should revisit it and update it with the latest refactor.
+If you added more validators manually in that shadow, please refer to the documentation to add the validators in the new way: {doc}`../configuration/validation`.

 (volto-upgrade-guide-17.x.x)=

 ## Upgrading to Volto 17.x.x